SiigoDev/siigo_sdk_javascript/docs/PaymentTypesApi.md

 > PaymentTypesViewModel getPaymentTypes(opts)

-Get a list of Payment Types.
+Returns a list of payment types.

 ### Example